MartinBruun/P6/washee_web/README.md

 Shutting it down, persisting all changes docker-compose down

-Shutting it down, while also removing all data (called volumes) including any superuser created. docker-compose down -v
+Shutting it down, while also removing all data (called volumes) docker-compose down -v

 # Running commands in the docker containers